Skip to main content

 Should beginners use self-custody?

-Beginners can start with a trusted exchange and transition to self-custody as they learn.
-Once you have a meaningful amount, moving to self-custody is recommended.
-Start with a small test transfer before moving larger amounts.
+It's fine to start on a trusted exchange while you learn the ropes.
+Once you have a meaningful amount, it's worth moving to self-custody.
+Start with a small test transfer to make sure you're comfortable before moving larger sums.

 Can I track self-custodied crypto in a portfolio tracker?

-Yes.
-Most portfolio trackers support connecting wallet addresses to automatically track balances and transactions.
-In Clarity, you can connect wallet addresses via Alchemy to monitor your self-custodied assets alongside exchange holdings.
+Yes — most trackers support connecting wallet addresses to pull in your balances and transactions automatically.
+In Clarity, you can add your wallet addresses to see self-custodied assets alongside exchange holdings in one view.